-The Department is primarily situated on the second floor of the John Hume Building on the North Campus of the University.
+The Department is primarily situated on the second floor of the John Hume Building on the North Campus of the University; the Departmental Office is also on this floor.
 There are also staff offices on the third floor of the John Hume Building, and in the (old) Education House (also on the North Campus), located on the first floor; see the map on page 19.